UCSD-ECEMAE-148/fall-2024-final-project-team-15/README.md

 ### Depthai

 ### Google Cloud Console + Google Drive
+ This creates a google application that is used to upload pictures to google drive.

 ## Hardware
 -   **3D Printing:**  Camera Stands and Jetson Nano Case
 -   **Laser Cut:**  Base plate to mount electronics and other components.